Chuck-Woody/Pomwell/README.txt

+Link to live version: https://chuck-woody.github.io/Pomwell/

+Instructions:
+  To use this timer click start.
+  If the lengths of any of the timers is not to your liking set different intervals in minutes by using the settings button

+List of Technologies:

+  webpack
+  javascript
+  css
+  html

+Technical implementation details:

 In Pomwell users will be welcomed to a single page web application where they will be able to use a pomodoro timer to maintain a higher productivity for longer periods of time while protecting the users mental health.
 During the breaks breathing exercises, posture corrections tips, and